 Field Name Description HouseNumberLow The lowest house number of the range in which the address resides.
 HouseNumberParity Indicates if the house number range contains even or odd numbers or both.
-E Even 0 Odd В Both U Unknown IntersectionIdStreet2.Input The second street in an intersection address as it was input.
+E Even 0 Odd В Both U Unknown IntersectionIdStreet2.Input The second stre eet in an intersection address as it was input.
 IsCloseMatch Indicates whether candidate is a close match.
 Language For reverse geocoded candidates, the two-character language code is returned.
 LastLine Complete last address line (city, state/province, and postal code).
-Latitude Latitude of th ne candidate.
+Latitude Latitude of the o candidate.
 LeadingDirectional Street directional that precedes the street name.
 For example, the N in 138 N Main Street.
-LeadingDirectional.Input Street direct ional that precedes the street name as it was input.
-Locality areas or it moon the last line SGP (Sing g of locality varies by country.
-Generally a locality is a village in rural ay be a suburb in urban areas.
-When used, a locality typically appears ne of the address with the postcode. gapore)-Not used alvador)-Not used
+LeadingDirectional.Input Street directional that precedes the street name as it was input.
+Locality The meaning of locality varies by country.
+Generally a locality is a village in rural areas or it may be a suburb in urban areas.
+When used, a locality typically appears on the last line of the address with the postcode.
+SGP (Singapo SLV (El Salva

-Field Name Description Locality.Input The locality as it was input.
-SGP (Singapore)-Not used SLV (El Salvador)-Not used Longitude Longitude of the candidate.
+Field Name Description Locality.Input The locality as it was input. • SGP (Singapore)-Not used • SLV (El Salvador)-Not used Longitude Longitude of the candidate.
 NumberOfCandidateRanges Indicates the number of ranges of which the candidate is a member.
 A candidate may be a part of multiple ranges if the candidate is a street instead of a building.
 To specify the number of ranges to return for each candidate, use the Maximum ranges per candidate option.
 NumberOfRangeUnits Indicates the number of units included in the range.
 A unit is an address within a building, such as an apartment or office suite.
 To specify the number of units to return for each range, use the Maximum units per range option.
 PostalCode The postal code for the address.
 The format of the postcode varies by country.
 Postcode data is not available for every country.
 PostalCode.Addon The second part of a postcode.
 This field is not used by most countries.
 PostalCode.Addon.Input The second part of a postcode as it was input.
 This field is not used by most countries.
 PostalCode.Base The first part of a postcode.
 This field is not used by most countries.
 PostalCode.Base.Input The first part of a postcode.
 This field is not used by most countries.
 PreAddress Miscellaneous information that appears before the street name.
 PrivateMailbox This field is not currently used.